CSS Selector in Selenium

 Tag and Attribute css=tag[attribute=value] css=input[name=lastName]

-Tag, Class, and Attribute css=tag.classattribute=value] css=input.inputtext[tabindex=1]
+Tag, Class, and Attribute css=tag.class[attribute=value] css=input.inputtext[tabindex=1]